harveyjing/nginx-build/streaming/README.md

 Edit the appropriate configuration file:
 - `nginx.conf.local` for local environment
-- `nginx.conf.production` for production environment
+- `nginx.conf.production` for production environment (Generated by the template)

 Then restart the appropriate environment: